hynek/doc2dash/docs/installation.md

 # Requirements and Installation

-As of version 3.0, the [releases](https://github.com/hynek/doc2dash/releases) come with compiled stand-alone binaries that you can drop and run.
+As of version 3.0, the [releases](https://github.com/hynek/doc2dash/releases) come with **pre-compiled binaries** for Linux, macOS, and Windows on Intel x64 that you can simply download and run *without* any other dependencies.
-Please let us know if there's any problems with the binaries!

 ---